deluca-4139/tabburi/README.md

 ## Install

-On Firefox, you can install the extension by going to the AMO link [here.](https://addons.mozilla.org/en-US/firefox/addon/tabburi/) A Chrome version should hopefully be coming soon!
+On Firefox, you can install the extension by going to the AMO link [here.](https://addons.mozilla.org/en-US/firefox/addon/tabburi/)
+On Chrome, you can install the extension by going to the CWS link [here.](https://chrome.google.com/webstore/detail/tabburi/hnaefbbodiimcnnbncinnpjlahpimhgl)

 ## Usage